JuanPabloDiaz/beerTV/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

-Thank you for contributing to The Simpsons API!
+Thank you for contributing to Beer TV Ads!